-Under the threat of a gun, she did eventually leave the car; a passer by and former boxer Ron Russell, struck Ball.
+Under the threat of a gun, she did eventually leave the car; a passer-by and former boxer Ron Russell, however, struck Ball to disorient him.

 Anne went to visit her bodyguard in hospital: “When Princess Anne came to visit me in hospital we chatted away for a while,” said Jim.
 “And she said thank you very much.”